Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

-We've successfully integrated the Collaborative Evolution Index (CEI)
+We've successfully integrated the Collaborative Evolution Index (CEI) into our Human-AI Collaboration Framework!

 The Collaborative Evolution Index (CEI) is a vital tool for assessing and enhancing our Human-AI collaboration.
 It tracks key metrics that reflect our evolving relationship and adaptability.
 Here's what we've successfully implemented:
 1. **Adaptability Score**: How well we adjust to new challenges